 Probably a lot, but how much of it is valuable?
 Gather all your FAQs, systems training, ‘how tos,’ F2F handouts etc and put everything onto your content map, ready for a check up.
 The goal of this stage is to list out what you have and increase its value by organising and formatting it better.

 When running each piece of content through your health check ask yourself; is it too long?
 Is it specific enough?
 Is it out of date?
 Is it user friendly?
 Is it bite sized?
 Is it suitable for learning in the flow of work?
 Is it tagged and optimised for search?

 There’s so much good content out there and often a lot of it is free too!
 So, after your health check, see what the gaps are and use TED talks, YouTube, content libraries and whatever’s appropriate on the internet to plug those gaps.

-If you have a learning platform like THRIVE LXP, you might be lucky enough to have auto curated tools like getAbstract, Anders Pink and LinkedIn Learning, to automatically pull content in for you, without needing to go and find it.
+If you have a learning platform like THRIVE Learning & Skills Platform, you might be lucky enough to have auto curated tools like getAbstract, Anders Pink and LinkedIn Learning, to automatically pull content in for you, without needing to go and find it.

 Once you understand what you have and what you can find, it’s time to create any new stuff to complete your content map.

 Your goal here is to create the exact pieces of content that users are interested in finding.
 Their interest isn’t determined by lighting, or how expensive the camera is.
 It’s determined by speaking directly to the thing they’re keen to learn, in their own language and voice.

 The people in your organisation have a huge percentage of the information you need and UGC is the best and most effective way to harness it.
 It’s a huge strength in your content strategy, so get the experts involved in co-creating your content.

 You don’t need a learning platform to review and deliver your learning content strategy, just like you don’t need a wardrobe to organise your clothes, but it sure does help.